afnanesaghiri93/Food-Recipe-Backend/README.md

 # Yummy Recipes

-Yummy Recipes is a Full-Stack web Application  desined for coooking enthusiasts using MongoDB, Express, React and Node (MERN) that allows users to explore , create and (save ) their favorite recipe.
+Yummy Recipes is a Full-Stack web Application  desined for coooking enthusiasts built with Mern Stack using MongoDB, Express, React and Node (MERN) that allows users to explore , create and (save ) their favorite recipe.
 The appliction provide a friendly features user authentiction, recipe management and an interactive interface for browsing and (saving  recipes).

 # Table of contents
 - [Features]